 Thailand had certainly changed in the 20 years since my first visit: it felt less dirty and more refined, with fewer backpackers and more resorts.
 In short it had gone upmarket, inevitably becoming more exclusive and less exciting for this traveller.
 But I still didn’t need to walk far to find myself in less visited areas, eating some of the best streetfood I’ve tasted alongside some of the friendliest locals around.
 I highly recommend a visit and would return in an instant.

 As for the cameras I shot with, I remain convinced mirrorless and premium compacts are ideal travel companions, the former providing the quality and flexibility of a DSLR without the bulk and the latter offering a significant step-up in quality and control over a smartphone while still squeezing into a pocket.
 The supremely quick focusing of Sony’s A6500 responded effortlessly to spontaneous opportunities on the street, while the RX100 V was small, discreet and far more confident than my phone in low light.
 Both performed admirably and I’d be happy to take them travelling again.
-See my Sony A6500 review and Sony RX100 V review for more details.Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+See my Sony A6500 review and Sony RX100 V review for more details.Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!